danbulant/dotfiles/README.md

 ### Lock screen

 Lock screen doesn't show what you type, it just changes it's circle for each character.
 If you delete all the input, it will show "cleared".
+Escape clears input.
 Click the crossed eye on the status bar (next to network connection status, on the right side) to disable automatic lock screen (for playing videos, etc, as idle detection is not perfect on hyprland).
 If it's purple and shows normal eye, automatic lockscreen is disabled.

 ### Terminal